kevinzhongxu/buz/content/home/experience.md

   description = """
   Having more fun for viruses and microorganisms in:

-  * Marine science
+  * Environmental Virology
-  * Environmental virology and microbiology
+  * Environmental Microbiology
+  * Microbiome
-  * Microbiomes
+  * Marine Science
   * Data mining
   """